 After the first lift off the Red-tail headed for a post, then perched on top of a kestrel nest box where the kestrel dive-bombed it several times before the kestrel gave up.
 The Red-tailed Hawk then dove at some prey in the grasses and devoured it in two gulps, unfortunately there was vegetation in the way so I didn’t get any clear shots of that action.
 The hawk then lifted off from the snow-covered ground and flew back to the nest box before it finally flew towards the north.

 It felt good to have birds close enough in my viewfinder again.
-It has been a long, dry spell.
+It has been a long, dry spell and photographing a Red-tailed Hawk on a winter day made me happy.